PHart3/2-groups-agda/HoTT-Agda/README.md

 ### Core library (directory `core/lib/`)

-The main library is more or less divided into three parts.
+The main library is more or less divided into four parts.

 - The first part is exported in the module `lib.Basics` and contains essential constructions.
+- The second part is found in `lib.groups` and develops basic group theory.
-- The second part is found in `lib.types` and develops type formers.
+- The third part is found in `lib.types` and develops type formers.
-- The third part is found in `lib.wild-cats` and develops wild category theory.
+- The fourth part is found in `lib.wild-cats` and develops wild category theory.
   In particular, it shows that every equivalence of wild categories is fully faithful.

-### Homotopy (directory `theorems/homotopy/`)
+### Theorems (directory `theorems/`)

-This directory contains a concise proof of the fact that a pointed map f between connected types is an equivalence as soon as Loop f is an equivalence.
+#### torsors

+This directory contains David Wärn's construction of torsors as the unique connected delooping.
+(See the paper "Eilenberg-MacLane spaces and stabilisation in homotopy type theory.")
+This construction is used in Owen Milner's type equivalence between n-groups (n > 1) and Sính triples.

+#### homotopy

+This directory contains the theory of Eilenberg-MacLane spaces, including their uniqueness.

 Citation
 --------